lukesussex/foss4g-2025-open-source-web-mapping-lightning-talk/README.md

 ## Quick Start

 No build or install required.
-Just open the examples in a browser:
+Just open the examples in a browser.

-- Leaflet: `examples/leaflet-basic.html`
-- OpenLayers: `examples/openlayers-basic.html`
-- MapLibre: `examples/maplibre-basic.html`